 I often get questions from writers regarding how to get started, what software I use, who I recommend for services (e.g., cover designers, editors, web designers), and how to market a book.
-I have run a business offering workshops for writers for the past decade.
-I’ve now expanded that business to be online and to offer coaching, as well as one-time concierge services (e.g., book formatting, advertising design, etc.) You can learn more at POV Author Services.
+I have run a business offering in-person workshops for writers for the past decade.
+I’ve now expanded that business to be live online in small classes of up to seven people via Zoom.
+I also offer coaching, as well as one-time concierge services.
+You can learn more at POV Author Services.

 There are numerous excellent options for software, for cover designers, and editors.
 I will list the ones I use at the bottom of this page.
 However, just because that is what I’ve chosen doesn’t necessarily mean it is the right answer for you.
 Each author’s career is unique and where you are in your career makes a difference as to what services you might need and who you use for those services.

-One of the places to get reliable and objective information on a variety of people and services is through the Alliance of Independent Authors (ALLi).
-They are an indie author advocacy organization.
+Alliance of Independent Authors (ALLi).
+ALLi is an indie author advocacy organization.
 Membership for authors is only $119 per year.
-You get a lot of free resources and books to help you succeed as indie author, as well as access to a Facebook private group where authors, like me and others, will answer questions.
+You get a lot of free resources and books to help you succeed as an indie author, as well as access to a Facebook private group where authors, like me and others, will answer questions.
 Membership also provides numerous free educational benefits and discounts with their vetted business partners.
-They have a Watchdog list that evaluates various services and they put out a regular newsletter and podcasts with invaluable information to keep you up to date on what is happening in the publishing world.
+They have a Watchdog list that evaluates various services and they put out a regular newsletter monthly and podcasts weekly with invaluable information to keep you up to date on what is happening in the publishing world.

 No author is an island onto herself.
 Though I tried to do most everything when I first started out, I quickly realized where my weaknesses were and looked for a team of service providers that could do what I wanted.
-Over the past decade I’ve had two cover designers, three editors, and a variety of virtual assistants for various projects.
+As an independent author, over the past decade I’ve had two cover designers, three editors, and a variety of virtual assistants for various projects.
 Really, I’m not so hard to work with.
 I just kept finding people who decided to leave the business for a variety of reasons.

 I believe I am now settled with people I absolutely love and trust, as well as people who are going to stick around.
 So below is a list of who I use and software I like.

-If you don’t want to learn how to format, there are two good FREE formatting options I can recommend: Draft2Digital and Reedsy.
-They have free programs that are fairly easy to use.
-IN the D2D offering you upload a Word file (preferably DOCX) and select a template.
+Two FREE formatting software options are Draft2Digital and Reedsy.
+They both have free programs that are fairly easy to use.
+In the D2D offering you upload a Word file (preferably DOCX) and select a template.
 In the Reedsy option you copy and paste each chapter into the Reedsy program.
-Both offer templates.
+Both offer template-based designs.
 Both compile the books for ebook and print.
 Authors have had different pros and cons about each.
 I would say try it and determine for yourself if it meets your needs.

-Ebook Distribution.
-I currently use an aggregator, Draft2Digit to get my ebooks distributed widely.
-I do a combination of loading directly to some vendors and then use D2D to get everywhere else like multiple library sites and wide distribution throughout Europe, the UK, and Australia.
+EBOOK DISTRIBUTION.
+I currently use an aggregator, Draft2Digital (D2D) to get my ebooks distributed widely.
+I do a combination of loading directly to some vendors (Amazon and Google) and then use D2D to get everywhere else like multiple library sites, some subscription-based sites, and wide distribution throughout Europe, the UK, and Australia.

-Audiobook Creation and Distribution.
+AUDIOBOOK CREATION AND DISTRIBUTION.
 I use Findaway Voices for all my audiobooks.
-They distribute to all the major audiobook outlets around the world, including Audible, Apple, Google Play, Nook, Kobo, Playster, Libro.fm, Audiobooks.com, eStories, numerous library distribution services, and many others.
+They are the largest audiobook distributor in the world and distribute for most major publishers.
+They reach all the major audiobook outlets around the world, including Audible, Apple, Google Play, Nook, Kobo, Libro.fm, Hummingbird, Audiobooks.com, eStories, numerous library distribution services, and many others.
 They make it easy to find the right narrator for my book, to schedule and pay for the narration, and they get it out to all of their partners quickly once the files have passed QA and are finalized.
-I also have the option to narrate my own books (which I am doing for my nonfiction and for short stories).
+I also have the option to narrate my own books (which I am doing for my nonfiction and for short stories) and load them there and still get the same wide distribution.
 I find their support services quick and efficient and they are always looking for new options that authors may need, like their new Direct Sales options through Authors-Direct.
 With Findaway Voices I own all the files and can take them anywhere I want at any time.
 That’s really important to me.

-Web Design and Hosting.
+WEB DESIGN AND HOSTING.
 Beginning in 2018, after evaluating 20 WordPress design firms and interviewing three of them, I chose DesignWorks Northwest, owned by Rick Cano.
 I am ecstatic I did!
-The site you see here is designed and implemented by him and his team.
+The site you see here was designed and implemented by him and his team.
 It is hosted on his servers which come with the appropriate security, backups, and database access.
 He is knowledgeable, honest, professional, and reasonably priced.
 Once he has completed a design, he will do training for anyone who wants to maintain or make changes on their site.
-Or you can pay a reasonable monthly fee and have his team do all your updates for you and never worry about it again.
+Or you can pay a reasonable monthly fee and have his team do all the updates for you and never worry about it again.
 For those who don’t need a new design but want secure hosting with someone who takes care of all the backend complexities, DesignWorks NW also offers that option for reasonable monthly fee.

 I have been designing and coding my own websites since the early 1990’s.
 I began with coding HTML and eventually CSS and a little PHP.
 Around 2006, I moved to Drupal but found it required even more technical skills and coding than I wanted to invest.
 In 2011 I moved to WordPress because it was the fastest growing, open source platform in the world and provided a large diversity of plugins to handle the functionality I wanted.
 The community of developers are amazingly dedicated to keeping it up to date and meeting the needs of most entrepreneurs.
 In addition to the core developers, there are thousands of theme and plugin developers that provide ongoing functionality integrated with WordPress core.
 I still highly recommend WordPress to anyone serious about having a professional Internet presence.